truly-systems/glpi-sdk-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Glpi::Sdk::Ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/truly-systems/glpi-sdk-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the GLPI::SDK::Ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/truly-systems/glpi-sdk-ruby/blob/master/CODE_OF_CONDUCT.md).